karan221/karan221.github.io/content/posts/journey-of-a-http-request-from-cloudflare-to-your-controller.md

 * Perform reporting and logging

 Python Web Applications (WSGI) commonly use uWSGI and Gunicorn as their application server.
-Puma, Unicorn, Phusion Passenger are commonly used Ruby (Rack based) Applications.
+Puma, Unicorn, Phusion Passenger are commonly used to deploy Ruby (Rack based) Applications.

 ### What is a Proxy server?